 In April 2025, HMRC increased the percentage for both the late payment penalties and daily interest.
 This is an update to the late submission and late payment penalties and interest regime, introduced in January 2023.

-A new points system has been introduced where penalty points are accumulated for late submission of VAT returns.
+A new points system has been introduced where VAT penalty points are accumulated for late submission of VAT returns.
 Fines are issued when certain points limits are reached:

 Submission period | Points threshold | Points reset to nil |